 Who can participate?

-This program is designed for students in grades 9 through 11 – as well as their parents or guardians and their TVIs.
+This program is designed for high school students – as well as their parents or guardians and their TVIs.

 It’s an approach that builds a complete educational team for each student.
 Why?
 Because expectations for college and career are changing faster than ever, and now is the time to get everyone on board to develop a plan.
 Informed decision-making and goal-setting early on will help create options for next steps both in and out of high school.

 "The Compass Program is paying immediate dividends for our son, and our family!
 The program is practical and immediately useful, and the program leaders bring real-life experience that is reliable and helpful" – Gary P.

 Compass is a nine-month virtual enrichment program that will help blind and visually impaired students ramp up as they begin to prepare for independence in college and career.
 Through group work and individual coaching for the student and their educational team, we will work to fill the often-overlooked gaps in college and career preparation.

 Each team will work with Compass staff and other experts to learn about college and career readiness skills, determine how the student’s skills match up, create a plan together to improve specific skills - and, ultimately, establish the independence necessary to become empowered, successful young adults in school and career.

 What will Compass focus on?

 Our expert staff know that it takes time to grow the skills and confidence needed to be independent in school – and that it has to start early!
 So we’re here to help.

 Over two semesters, Compass staff will provide coaching to help make a plan to build the necessary skills for creating a foundation for success.
 The Expanded Core Curriculum is at the heart of this work, with an emphasis on the following: